 Coffee farms will use certain methods such as soaking the fruit in water or hand sorting the visually inconsistent fruits out to further narrow down the selection of the best coffee cherries.
 Once sorted, the cherry peel is then removed.

-Now that the skin of the coffee cherry is removed, what’s left is the remains of the cherry pulp (also known as mucilage).
-This outer sticky substance gives the processing center a lot of different opportunities of what direction they want to take the flavor profile of their bean.
-For this example, we’ll stick with the washed process, but many different forms of fermentation can take place, which will subsequently result in a different process (semi-washed, red honey, yellow honey, black honey, washed fermentation).
+Now that the skin of the coffee cherry is removed, what’s left is the cherry pulp, also known as mucilage.
+This outer sticky substance gives the processing center a lot of different opportunities for what direction they want to take the flavor profile of their bean.
+For this example, we’ll stick with the washed process, but many different forms of fermentation can take place, which will subsequently result in a different processed coffee.
+Examples include semi-washed, red honey, yellow honey, black honey, and washed fermentation.

-The actual fruit substance of the coffee cherry is officially out of the way.
-At this point in the process, the coffee is laid out in the sun to dry.
-As the beans sit, workers will continuously shift the spread pile of beans, so the sun won’t cook the beans.
-We just want the moisture out of the system, we don’t want any cooking to take place.
-Now, processors can fully focus on singling out the finalized coffee bean.
+The actual fruit substance of the coffee cherry is officially out of the way now.
+At this point, the coffee is laid out in the sun to dry.
+As the beans sit, workers will continuously shift the spread pile of beans, so the sun doesn't cook them because we just want the moisture out of the system, we don’t actually want any cooking to take place.
+From here, processors can fully focus on singling out the finalized coffee bean.
 There is still an outer pistachio-like shell on the bean called the “parchment” that must be removed.

 After the parchment has been removed and the inner bean has been exposed, it’s now time to evaluate a proper consistency across the coffee beans.
 Metrics and measurements take place to judge a coffee’s size, weight, and color.
 This sorting takes place in order to create the most “roastable” batch of coffee with the harvest that the coffee mill has brought in.
 If there is a stark inconsistency of any of these three factors, then a batch of this coffee will not be able to properly put on display the natural flavor notes of the coffee bean.

 To lengthen an unroasted coffee’s shelf life, fully processed beans are usually set aside to rest and settle before they undergo international shipment.
 This allows for more effective and trustworthy coffee that can maintain the same flavor profile it’s developed in processing for elongated amounts of time.
-Typically, the shelf life of specialty coffee depending on the process ranges from 4-12 months.
+Typically, the shelf life of specialty coffee ranges from 4-12 months, depending on the process.